JensPenny/humble-book-bun/api/cli/README.md

 1. Clone the repository
 2. Install dependencies: `bun install`
-3. Create a `.env.local` file in the `api` directory with the following variables:
+3. Create a `.env` or `.env.local` file with the following PostgreSQL connection variables:
    ```
-   todo fix these env vars
+   PGHOST=postgres
+   PGPORT=5432
+   PGDATABASE=humble_bundles
+   PGUSER=youruser
+   PGPASSWORD=yourpassword
    ```
-4. Make the shell script executable: `chmod +x run-humble-analyzer.sh`
+4. Make the shell script executable: `chmod +x cmd/run-humble-analyzer.sh`
-5. Run the script: `./run-humble-analyzer.sh`
+5. Run the script: `./cmd/run-humble-analyzer.sh`

-## Environment Variables
+## Docker Deployment

-The API client requires the following environment variables:

-todo fix these env variables
+The application can also be run in a Docker container:

+1. Configure environment variables in `.env`
+2. Run `./run-docker-job-local.sh` for local deployment or `./run-docker-job-ovh.sh` for OVH deployment

 ## How It Works

-The API client:
+The application workflow:

-1. Loads environment variables from the `.env.local` file
+1. Detects new Humble Bundle book bundles
+2. For each bundle:
-2. Fetches data from the specified Humble Bundle URL
+   - Fetches data from the Humble Bundle URL
-3. Gets Goodreads ratings for each book
+   - Gets Goodreads ratings for each book
-4. Optionally saves the data to a postgres database
+   - Saves the data to a PostgreSQL database
+3. Exports the database data to JSON files for the Astro static site generator
+4. Builds the static site
+5. Commits and pushes the changes to GitHub

 ## Shortcomings